Keyboard shortcuts

 Macros – reuse a favourite sequence

-define macro wraps statements so you can replay them with a single command.
+define wraps statements so you can replay them with a single command.
 Every parameter is named ($Macro(tier = "C1")), and defaults live either in the header or inline using ${param = ...}.
 They are an advanced feature, often used for complex gem outlines.

 Facet commands – the main event